AnshDesai1/AnshDesai1/README.md

 ## 👋 Hi!
 Hello, my name is Ansh Desai and I am a third year at the University of Chicago.
 I am pursuing a BS in Applied Mathematics.
 Currently, my research interests lie in numerical analysis and scientific machine learning.
-Feel free to reach out to me via <a href="mailto:ansh@uchicago.edu">email</a>, <a href="https://www.linkedin.com/in/ansh-desai-444145250/" rel="external">Linkedin</a>, or <a href="https://udel.joinhandshake.com/stu/users/49917011" rel="external">Handshake</a>!
+Feel free to reach out to me via <a href="mailto:ansh@uchicago.edu">email</a>.
 ## 🖥 Projects
 <ul>
   <li> <strong>Helmholtz Scattering:</strong> The codebase for generating synthetic far field data for the Helmholtz inverse scattering problem discussed in our paper